AnthusAI/Plexus/README.md

 If these metrics explode (Types > 1000, Instantiations > 0, Check time > 10s),
 you've likely introduced a type relationship that's causing combinatorial explosion.

+## Updating the schema

+When you make changes to the Amplify schema, you will usually need to update the JSON outputs:

+    npx ampx generate outputs --app-id depfj4eia0tcf --branch main